wdi-sea-01/notes/week_04_production_ready/day_03_authentication/dawn_prerequisites_and_theory/lets_code_some_stuff.md

 ##Middleware

-Create a middleware that adds a function `.getParamNames()` to your `req` object.
-It should use Object.keys to return an array of all params on the current route.
+Create a middleware that adds a parameter `.paramNames` to your `req` object.
+It should use Object.keys to get an array of all params on the current route.